pconrad/ucsb-cs-jekyll-theme-try2/_lab/lab06.md

 We'll start by putting up a simple Hello World app, and then a little at a time, we'll add some features to that app, documenting as we go.

+# Step 0: Choose to work alone, in a pair, or in a trio

+You may work alone, in a pair, or in a trio (group of three), but if you work with others, please work with others that are IN THE SAME ROW, IN THE SAME SECTION, assigned to the same mentor as you.

-# Step 0: If you are working on your own machine
+# Step 1: If you are working on your own machine

 You can skip this step if:
 * You are working on CSIL